 Along with food, water, and clothing, shelter is a basic human need.
 At the Center for Justice our housing work is about more than just preventing homelessness – we believe that everyone should have access to a safe, healthy, affordable home.

 Center for Justice attorneys and advocates work with low-income clients to address problems with housing discrimination, unsafe/unhealthy housing conditions, public housing benefits, and other landlord-tenant issues.
-Please visit our FAQ page for more information about scheduling an intake.

 Also, based on information we get from our clients and those that serve them, the Center for Justice works locally and statewide to advocate for policies and programs that make safe, healthy, affordable housing more available and respects the needs of those experiencing homelessness.